 Line C is of little use to tourists at the moment – it runs between Monte Compatri, about 12 miles south-east of the city, to Parco di Centocelle, on the outskirts of the centre.

-The plan is to extend it eventually to Piazza Venezia and the Colosseum in the heart of the city, but that is not likely to happen until 2022 at the earliest and with Covid this will likely be delayed further.
+The plan is to extend it eventually to Piazza Venezia and the Colosseum in the heart of the city, which looks likely for 2024.

 You'll find that the Metro misses much of the city centre and even when line C finally arrives in the city centre, compared with other major cities like Paris and London, it will have limited coverage of the centre of Rome.